By Shane Rivers

 The Thin Red Line has no place on this list.
 A terrible picture, it goes on for far too long and just sucks the soul right out of the audience.
 If you haven’t already seen this flick, do yourself a favor and stay far, far away from it.

-Besides the social commentary of the top war movies, these films also serve as opportunities for male viewers to engage in a little chest-thumping while shouting “Get some!” at their television screens.
+Besides the social commentary of the good war movies, these films also serve as opportunities for male viewers to engage in a little chest-thumping while shouting “Get some!” at their television screens.
 The following Top 10 list is presented by AskMen.com, a site which specializes in all things uniquely male.

 As you can tell, this list focuses more on adrenaline than anything else.
 Black Hawk Down certainly delivers in that category, as the bulk of the film is just one long shootout.
 Considering some of the rankings, I’m surprised that The Bridge on the River Kwai made it as high as it did.
 And while I enjoyed the film, Enemy at the Gates looks a little overrated at #10.